-We are thrilled to welcome former the former Premiership football star, and co-host of Sky Soccer AM, Jimmy Bullard, the former Southampton, Spurs, Liverpool and West Ham hardman, the fearsome Neil ‘Razor’ Ruddock and the former Arsenal and England star and Sky Sports pundit, Paul Merson.
+We are thrilled to welcome Watford, Liverpool and England legend John Barnes, former Southampton, Spurs, Liverpool and West Ham hardman, the fearsome Neil ‘Razor’ Ruddock and ex Arsenal and England star and Sky Sports pundit, Paul Merson.
 Our guests will be dishing the dirt on the game as some of football’s most memorable characters, with our Sky Sports host for the evening, Pete Graves.
+Our three guests are great mates off the pitch, having all appeared together with Harry Redknapp in the Sky show “Harry’s Heroes”!

 Neil ‘Razor’ Ruddock: A fearsome competitor on the pitch who pushed the boundaries of physical intimidation, ‘Razor’ Ruddock was a striker’s nightmare as a tough-tackling centre back with confidence on the ball and an eye for a pass and a goal.
 In a 17-year career played almost entirely in the top flight, Neil played for Millwall, Spurs, Southampton, Liverpool and West Ham, winning the League Cup whilst at Anfield in 1995.
 His colourful career was littered with memorable on-field altercations with other hardmen of the day including the likes of Eric Cantona and perhaps most famously, Patrick Vieira in 1999.
 With 466 appearances in all competitions with an impressive goal ratio of one every ten games, Neil won his only cap for England under Terry Venables, against Nigeria in 1994.
 Since retiring in 2003 he has appeared in I’m a Celebrity, Celebrity Big Brother and even showed his skills in the kitchen, finishing an impressive third in Celebrity Masterchef last year, as well as hilarious antics on ITV’s Harry’s Heroes with Harry Redknapp.